Axos Bank vs. Timbr

 Potential Drawbacks

-• Axos Bank requires either a direct deposit of $1,500 or $5,000 in monthly deposits for the highest APY.
+• Axos Bank requires either a direct deposit or qualifying deposits to earn the highest APY.

 • Axos Bank has no physical branches.